Common name: Common names and the binomial system

-The form of scientific names for organisms, called binomial nomenclature, is superficially similar to the noun-adjective form of vernacular names or common names which were used by prehistoric cultures.
+The form of scientific names for organisms, called binomial nomenclature, is superficially similar to the noun-adjective form of vernacular names or common names which were used by non-modern cultures.
 A collective name such as owl was made more precise by the addition of an adjective such as screech.
 Linnaeus himself published a flora of his homeland Sweden, Flora Svecica (1745), and in this, he recorded the Swedish common names, region by region, as well as the scientific names.
 The Swedish common names were all binomials (e.g. plant no. 84 Råg-losta and plant no. 85 Ren-losta); the vernacular binomial system thus preceded his scientific binomial system.

 Linnaean authority William T. Stearn said:

 Geographic range of use

 The geographic range over which a particularly common name is used varies; some common names have a very local application, while others are virtually universal within a particular language.
 Some such names even apply across ranges of languages; the word for cat, for instance, is easily recognizable in most Germanic and many Romance languages.
 Many vernacular names, however, are restricted to a single country and colloquial names to local districts.

+Some languages also have more than one common name for the same animal.
+For example, in Irish, there are many terms that are considered outdated but still well-known for their somewhat humorous and poetic descriptions of animals.